axelvaldez/radical-companies/_posts/how-to/2023-04-12-how-to-help-your-co-workers-shine-and-get-more-rads-in-a-co-owned-company.markdown

    <li>The satisfaction of helping people grow how <em>they</em> want to grow.</li>
    <li>Increasing people&rsquo;s senses of <span class='_paradigm'>Belonging</span>.</li>
   </ul>
+ <p>And the thing that makes scalable is everybody is learning and can do it in the future.</p>

 {% include related.html %}